nithin849/IoT-Log-Parser/README.md

 pip install pandas matplotlib pillow

 ## How to Run
-1.Open the script in Google Colab or any Python environment that supports interactive file uploads.
+- Open the script in Google Colab or any Python environment that supports interactive file uploads.
-2.Run the script, and you will be prompted to upload your log file.
+- Run the script, and you will be prompted to upload your log file.
-3.After parsing, download the outputs:
+- After parsing, download the outputs:
-  -->structured_data.csv: Contains the structured data.
+  -structured_data.csv: Contains the structured data.
-  -->error_log.txt: Logs errors encountered during parsing.
+  -error_log.txt: Logs errors encountered during parsing.

 ## Output Files
 - `structured_data.csv`: Parsed data.